 FUNDING AREAS: Education, youth, cemetery maintenance, culture and history, deaf and hearing impaired, environment, healthcare, human services

-IP TAKE: Pitch a pilot program that could be used as a model for other programs.
+IP TAKE: Grant seekers should pitch a pilot program that could be used as a model for other programs.
 This funder is known to award multiyear grants for this purpose.

 CFBC funds groups only within Burke County, North Carolina; it does not provide grants or loans to individuals.
 In the past, grant applications have been made available in late June, with applications due in late July.
 CFBC runs various funds that donors can give contribute to and that nonprofits can receive money from.
-Issue areas for these funds include animals, arts, broad charitable purposes, cemetery maintenance, culture and history, deaf and hearing impaired, education, environment, healthcare, human services, and unrestricted funds.
+Funding priorities include animals, arts, broad charitable purposes, cemetery maintenance, culture and history, deaf and hearing impaired, education, environment, healthcare, human services, and unrestricted funds.

 Burke Youth Organized Philanthropists, created in 2016, also operates under the CFBC.
 A Burke County native, Sara Black, is the director of this youth-focused philanthropy group, which involves local high school students and homeschool students in grantmaking.
 This fund began accepting grant applications in 2017.

-You can find downloadable applications for CFBC grants on their website.
-This funder likes to see collaborations as well as emphases on early intervention.
+New grant seekers can find downloadable applications for CFBC grants on their website.
+This funder prioritizes collaborations and emphasizes early intervention.
 Site visits usually take place in August and September, and the grants committee recommends finalists to the board in September.
 The foundation also awards scholarships through a variety of funds that have specific interest areas and academic focuses.

-General questions can be directed to the staff at firstname.lastname@example.org or 828-437-7105.
+Direct general questions to the staff at firstname.lastname@example.org or 828-437-7105.
 Nancy W. Taylor is the executive director of the foundation, and the only other staff member is a finance director, Theresa M. Golas.
 John F. Black Jr. is the president of the board.
 The funder’s address is 205 North King Street, P.O.
 Box 1156, Morgantown, North Carolina 28680.